 The Mobile Authorization API accepts an account credential (OAuth token or Personal Access Token) and location ID and returns an authorization code that custom mobile apps can use to initialize Square mobile solutions like Reader SDK to accept payments using Square hardware.

 The Mobile Authorization API accepts requests through HTTPS and TLS 1.2.
 Connections through HTTP are not supported.

-The Mobile Authorization API is not supported in the Square sandbox.
-See the Testing mobile apps for alternative recommendations.
+The Mobile Authorization API is not supported in the Square Sandbox.
+For alternative recommendations, see Test Mobile Applications.

 In addition, the sample code in this guide makes the following assumptions:

 The authorization service uses PHP version 5.4 or later.
-We use PHP for example code because it is a common web language and relatively approachable for new developers, but Square APIs are language agnostic and the setup steps are comparable across languages.
+PHP is used for the example code because it is a common web language and relatively approachable for new developers.
+However, Square APIs are language agnostic and the setup steps are comparable across languages.

 Reader SDK is currently the only Square mobile solution that requires a mobile authorization flow.
-The In-App Payments SDK is not initialized with an authorization code and therefore, does not use the Mobile Authorization API.
+In-App Payments SDK is not initialized with an authorization code and therefore does not use the Mobile Authorization API.

 The Mobile Authorization API is part of the Square API suite and is comprised of a client API instance, authorization request body, and authorization response body.
 It inherits the Connect Configuration object so that the API client can be initialized with an access token such as an OAuth or personal access token.

-The mobile authorization flow is initiated by mobile device logic in a call to the backend service and is completed when the backend service returns a mobile authorization code to the mobile app.
+The mobile authorization flow is initiated by mobile device logic in a call to the backend service and is completed when the backend service returns a mobile authorization code to the mobile application.